What Really do Millennials & Gen Z Want from Recruiters?

 • Start Early

 You should probably start recruiting Gen Z and millennial candidates sooner than you think.
-This generation’s workforce is starting their job hunt sooner than previous generations, and they’re looking for top companies that can match their needs.
+This generation’s workforce is beginning their job hunt sooner than previous generations, and they’re looking for top companies that can match their needs.

 Only 10% of Gen Z students plan to start looking for a job after graduation, while nearly 20% begin their hunt during the first year.